hyperledger/identus-cloud-agent/docs/docusaurus/schemas/credential-schema.md

 }
 ```

-The version field must be used for the schema evolution and describe the impact of the changes.
+The version field must be the schema evolution and describe the impact of the changes.
-For the breaking changes, the `major` version must be increased.
+For the breaking changes, the `major` version must get increased.
 In the current implementation, the PRISM Platform doesn't validate whether the new version is backward compatible.
-This logic might be implemented later, so the Issuer is responsible for correctly setting the credential schema's next
+This logic may get implemented later, so the Issuer is responsible for correctly setting the credential schema's next
 version.

 ---